 Gelato is ice cream, yes, but made the Italian way.
 It’s slow-churned, creamier and intensely flavorful.
 It’s not easy to get it right.
-These nine restaurants and sweet shops have mastered the technique.
+These 7 restaurants and sweet shops have mastered the technique.
 One taste, and you might never eat regular ice cream again.

 The city’s summer heat is the perfect time for a cup of gelato and this is the place to cool off.
 Actually, the gelato is so tasty, it’s popular winter, spring and fall.
 You’ll find dozens of hand-crafted classic and unique flavors made on-site, served fresh daily.
 They offer weekly specials that highlight a rotating mix of one-of-a-kind flavors like green tea limoncello.